THIS PAGE IS FOR INFORMATION ONLY.

 - A full curriculum vitae (CV)

-- A supporting statement (1 page A4), which explains why you want to take the programme.
+- A personal statement (1 page A4), which explains why you want to take the programme.
 This should address the following: previous academic and other experience relevant to your proposed research; why you wish to undertake this research at Queen Mary; what research training and professional preparation you have already received, and what further training you think you will need; any ethical issues you will need to consider in undertaking your research.

 General enquiries about making a formal application can be addressed to the Research and Postgraduate Research Student Manager by email firstname.lastname@example.org, or call +44 0207 882 5829.